Our Hiking Time: 5h

 The hike begins at the Taylor River Bridge at the end of Forest Road 56, sometimes also called the Lake Dorothy Road, or Lake Dorothy Highway.
 Back in the 1950s, there was an effort to ram a road up through the river valley to connect North Bend to Skykomish.
 The route was to follow the old Taylor River Road, built by loggers to truck lumber back to Seattle.
 Evidently, some work was done to facilitate the project – mostly bridgework and some dirt roads cut – but it was ultimately blocked by the creation of the Alpine Lakes Wilderness.
 Today the Taylor River Road is but a whisper of the logging road it once was and might have remained had the construction continued; instead it feels like the quiet footpath many people hoped it would become.

-After you park and gear up, cross the bridge and keep to the left at the Y in the trail.
+After you park and gear up, cross the bridge and keep to the right at the Y in the trail.
 Enjoy a stroll next to the alder-lined Taylor River.
 Craggy Mt.
 Garfield makes an early appearance on the other side of the river, eventually yielding the stage to Treen Peak.
 After three leisurely miles, you’ll hit Marten Creek and what is known as Martin Falls.
 Small but pretty - note the greens and oranges of the rocks that can be seen in the pool below the falls.
 If you have adventure on your mind, there is an old bootpath on the far side of the bridge leading up to Marten Lake, a little over a mile upstream.

 Pushing past, we made for Otter Creek is a little over a mile up the trail.
 Keep an eye for the “Otter Falls” sign, or for a cairn letting you know to head up.
 There isn’t much of a formal trail, it’s a short uphill battle to get to the falls, so just chose the path of least resistance.
 Otter Falls can be seen once you reach the top – it’s tempting to head straight for them, but resist the urge and instead veer toward the right of the falls for an easy place to cross the creek and avoid the brambles.